com-480-data-visualization/data-visualization-project-2021-vizies/README.md

 ![Day_all](/daily_nrj.png)

 We can spot a large gap between high energy consumming countries such as France, Germany, Italy, Great-Britain and Spain and the others.
 One of our main goal will be to explain this gap by normalisation by population count, industry or tranportation.
-The choice of these factors are justified with the [2020 Report of energy consumption in France (p.24)](https://www.statistiques.developpement-durable.gouv.fr/sites/default/files/2020-09/datalab_70_chiffres_cles_energie_edition_2020_septembre2020.pdf).
-The report cleary points out that the most consumming activity sectors are
+The choice of these factors are justified with the [2020 Report of energy consumption in France (p.60)](https://www.statistiques.developpement-durable.gouv.fr/sites/default/files/2020-09/datalab_70_chiffres_cles_energie_edition_2020_septembre2020.pdf).
+The report cleary points out that the most electricity-consumming activity sectors are housing (37%), tertiary sector (31%) and industry (28%).

 ### Related work